enkidevs/curriculum/cpp/cpp-core/intro-to-cpp/first-program-cpp.md

 // Hello, World!
 ```

-Let's first save that to a script file with the `.cpp` extension.
+Let's save that to a script file with the `.cpp` extension.